Best of

 - Best omakase The West Loop has multiple omakase-format sushi experiences, including Michelin-starred kitchens.

-- Best tacos Picks below are every business in our overlay whose operator describes tacos or a taqueria format.
+- Best tacos Picks below are every business in our directory whose operator describes tacos or a taqueria format.

-- Best pancakes Picks below are every business in our overlay whose operator names pancakes as a signature item.
+- Best pancakes Picks below are every business in our directory whose operator names pancakes as a signature item.

-- Best fried chicken Picks below are every business in our overlay whose operator names fried chicken as a signature item.
+- Best fried chicken Picks below are every business in our directory whose operator names fried chicken as a signature item.

 - Best steakhouse The West Loop has a deep bench of steakhouses, from Argentinian live-fire to Wagyu omakase to traditional American chophouses.

-- Best BBQ Picks below are every business in our overlay whose operator describes a BBQ or smoked-meats program.
+- Best BBQ Picks below are every business in our directory whose operator describes a BBQ or smoked-meats program.

-- Best dumplings Picks below are every business in our overlay whose operator names dumplings as a signature item.
+- Best dumplings Picks below are every business in our directory whose operator names dumplings as a signature item.